burchill/pupilr/README.md

 ## Seeing it in action

-I've included the PDFs and `.Rmd` files of two internal reports I've made using this package in the ["vignettes" folder](https://github.com/burchill/pupilr/tree/master/vignettes).
+I've included the PDFs and `.Rmd` files of two internal reports I've made using this package in the [`vignettes` folder](https://github.com/burchill/pupilr/tree/master/vignettes).
 You can use these to get a sense of how the code works in action, as well as how I code.
 Unfortunately, these aren't "real" vignettes in the sense that they are unbuildable in this package (see below).

 ## Caveats: